RTK - base/rover with U-blox GNSS receivers

 ubxtool -z CFG-TMODE-ECEF_Z_HP,0 | grep UBX-ACK-ACK:

-# RTCM data (1 Hz Intervall, 1230 each 5 Sek)
+# RTCM data (1 Hz Intervall )

-# activate RTCM3 output on UART2 (Port 2)
+# activate RTCM3 output on UART2 (Port 2) , communication with str2str

-# 1005: Station ID & Position, 1077-1207: MSM7 Nachrichten for GPS, GLO, GAL, BDS
+# 1005: Station ID & Position,

-for msg in 1005 1077 1087 1097 1124 1127 ; do
+for MSG in 1005 1077 1097 1127 # 1124

-ubxtool -z CFG-MSGOUT-RTCM_3X_TYPE${msg}_UART2,1 | grep UBX-ACK-ACK:
+ubxtool -z CFG-MSGOUT-RTCM_3X_TYPE${MSG}_UART2,1 | grep UBX-ACK-ACK:

 done